Looking after your information

 Our surveys often include questions about your child’s other parent, your partner, parents, children, and other people who you may live with.
 This is important because family circumstances have a huge impact on people’s lives.
 We ask for some personal information relating to family members including names.
 This is so that in later surveys we can refer back to them and ask if their circumstances have changed.
 We will not include any information that could allow your partner or other family members to be identified in the data made available to researchers.

-We will ask for your child’s other parent’s/your partner’s name, gender, sex, date of birth and age at last birthday.
-We will ask whether they live with you or elsewhere, and how much your child sees them if they live elsewhere.
+We will ask about their relationship to your baby, how much time they spend caring for the baby, whether they live with you or elsewhere, and how much your child sees them if they live elsewhere.
 We will ask whether you are in a relationship with them and your marital status.
+We will ask about their employment, education, and ethnicity.

 If you do not live with your child’s other parent, we will ask you for their contact details to help us contact them to invite them to take part.